-The History of Historically Black Colleges and Universities: A Tradition Rich in History
+The History of Historically Black Colleges and Universities

-Throughout the period of this debate, attendance at HBCUs increased substantially, as did financial support from the government and individual philanthropists such as John D. Rockefeller and Andrew Carnegie.
-HBCUs also gained credibility and respect when the Southern Association of Colleges and Schools began formally surveying and accrediting them in 1928.
+Over time, many students were enrolled in HBCUs.
+With that came financial support from the government, as well as individual philanthropists like John D. Rockefeller and Andrew Carnegie.
+In 1928, the Southern Association of Colleges and Schools finally began formally surveying and accrediting these institutions.

-The Carter, Reagan, and Bush administrations thought that HBCUs were significant too.
-President Carter established a program aimed at strengthening and expanding the capacity of the historical black college or university.
-Reagan issued an executive order aimed at further reversing the effects of previous discriminatory treatment towards black colleges.
-Congress supported the Reagan order with increased federal funding to HBCUs.
-Reagan’s successor, George Bush, also issued an executive order, this time building on the Reagan order and establishing a commission in the Department of Education responsible for advising the president on matters regarding historically black colleges and universities.
+Fast forward to 1976, the federal government provided assistance to HBCUs through the Higher Education Act.
+This is when states were ordered to work actively to integrate institutions without putting HBCUs into further debt or trouble.
+President Carter, Reagan, and Bush also played substantial roles in helping HBCUs thrive.
+Firstly, President Carter created a program designed to strengthen and expand the capacity of the historically black college or university.
+Secondly, President Reagan put in place an executive order with the goal of further reversing the negative effects of previous discriminatory treatment toward black colleges.
+Finally, President Bush also issued an executive order, building off of Reagan’s original order and establishing a commission in the Department of Education responsible for advising the president on topics regarding historically black institutions.

 Studying at an HBCU Today

 HBCUs have come a long way.
 These days, more black students graduate from one than they would at a predominantly white university.
 They get much more personalized social and academic support, which helps them thrive and encourages active learning.
 HBCUs must be preserved over time because they were an integral part of our history allowing black students to obtain higher education when no other colleges would, and will continue being essential for the future.